How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 chmod +x ~/Desktop/cisco-pt.desktop

-If the Packet Tracer desktop shortcut is still not active, right-click on it and click Allow Launching.
+If the Packet Tracer desktop shortcut is still not active, you should allow it.
+To do this, right-click on it and click Allow Launching.
 After this process, you will see that the desktop shortcut is active.

 How to Create a New Project

-After installing Packet Tracer, you can now start creating new projects to prepare for your Cisco exams and to better understand network protocols.
+After running in Packet Tracer, you can start making new projects to get ready for your Cisco exams.
+This way, you can study different network setups and get a better grasp of network protocols.

-As an example, let’s connect a desktop computer and a laptop computer with Cisco Switch.
+For example, let’s connect a desktop computer and a laptop computer to Cisco Switch.

 Step 1